🌱 Safe and secured fenced yard

 💜 Puppy mill dog experience, preferred

 Millie is an extra special puppy mill survivor in need of an extra special home.
-Her first adoption did not work out and it is imperative that we find her a home and family that will be extremely conducive for her needs and completely committed to supporting her on her journey.
-She is very traumatized and troubled by her horrific past and it's important to understand that this is not something that just simply time is going to make better.
-Her family will need to put the work in on a daily basis to meet her where she is at while finding ways to support her progress.
-Her write up is long and detailed, but necessary....
+Her first adoption did not work out and it is imperative that we find her a home and family that is very conducive for her needs and completely committed to supporting her on her journey.
+She is very traumatized and troubled by her horrific past and it's important to understand that this is not something that just simply time and love is going to make better.
+Her family will need to put the work in on a daily basis to meet her where she is at while finding ways to support and encourage her progress.
+Her write up is long and detailed, but necessary...

-Millie is 7 years old and came into rescue very overweight and with significant medical issues that were not being properly addressed.
+Millie is 7 years old and came into rescue overweight and with significant medical issues that were not being properly addressed.
 She had a very dry eye which had ulcerated as well as same side dry nose/ nasal cavity and same side very inflamed, sensitive ear.
 We knew there had to be a link.
 Sure enough damage to her ear and eardrum had caused damage to the optic nerve and as a result damage to her eyes and nasal cavity.
-The good news was that there as treatment for this and that it was believed that Millie would respond well to it, which she did.
-Once her ear was healed we were able to restimulate tear production in her eye and she is now producing an adequate amount of tears.
-She is on a tear stimulant and eye lubricant, for preventative measures.
-Moving forward, Millie's ear care is extremely important and we will be providing detailed protocols to her family on how to properly prevent and treat any ear issues that may arise in the future.
+The good news was that there was treatment for this and that it was believed that Millie would respond well to it, which she did.
+Once her ear was healed we were able to restimulate tear production in her eye and she is now producing an adequate amount of tears and nasal moisture.
+Moving forward, Millie's ear care is extremely important and we will be providing a protocol to her family on how to properly prevent and treat any ear issues that may arise in the future.
 Millie is now up to date on vaccinations, spayed, microchipped, and on monthly preventatives.
 She is congenitally sound at this time with clear eyes, hips, knees, and heart.
-She does display some sensitivity in her neck and back with pressure and palpation, so we have started her on gabapentin.
-Her medications run about $40/month.
+She does display some sensitivity in her neck and back with pressure and palpation, so we have started her gabapentin, an affordable medication for pain.

-Millie has lost a few pounds in rescue and is just a couple pounds shy of reaching her ideal weight which we believe should be about 17 pounds.
+Millie has lost the extra pounds in rescue and is at her ideal weight of 18 pounds.
 Although she started off on a big hunger strike in rescue, she is now a chow hound and loves her food and meal time.
 She is eating a weight management formula which we would ask the family to continue.
 Because she goes on hunger strike during stress and changes, we fully expect one to occur when she moves to her forever home in which case homecooked meals can help get her over that hump and transition.
 She is not a very active girl and so strictly portioned, healthy, low calorie meals will be needed to ensure her optimal weight and health.
-She came into rescue with a very short cut, but her pretty fur is growing out nicely now.
+She came into rescue with a very short cut, but her pretty fur has grown out nicely now.
 Millie has a “docked” tail which we understand is as a result of an injury that happened in the puppy mill.

 Millie is doing very well with potty training in her foster home.
 She does need to go out regularly and provided with frequent opportunities to be successful.
 She does not "ask" to go out and so it is important that you take the initiative first thing in the morning, last thing at night, and every couple hours in between.
 In the beginning, Millie will be too scared to move from her "safe spot" and you will need to carry her outside.
 She will want to run back inside to the safety of her "safe spot" so standing in the doorway back inside prevents her from going in and also gives her the privacy she needs to go potty outside as if she feels like you are watching her or too close to her she will be scared to do her business.
 Having other well-adjusted, confident dogs in the home also helps her to start to learn and understand what to do.
 She now goes out willingly with her spaniel foster sisters and is enjoying being outside more and more - but this is after quite some time and after she has reached a level of familiarity and comfort in her routine and in her environment.
 As with all puppy mill dogs, accidents are to be expected, especially initially.